The World Cities team included the following experts:

-Pablo is responsible for the overall project coordination including contents, logistics and financial management.
-He is the main contact point for interested cities and multipliers from EU and non-EU countries.
+Pablo coordinated the overall project including contents, experts, logistics and financial management in all five countries involved.
+He was the main contact point for interested cities and multipliers from EU and non-EU countries (Australia, Republic of Korea, South Africa, Indonesia and Vietnam).
 Pablo has managed a variety of EU projects dealing with regional and urban development in Asia, Europe, Latin America and the MENA region.
-Contact: email@example.com.
-Phone: 0049 179 9052720
+Contact: firstname.lastname@example.org.

 Project Manager GIZ: Juliana Izquierdo

-Juliana studied urban and regional planning in Colombia and Germany.
-Juliana has been coordinating international projects for GIZ since many years and will will support activities with South Africa, Vietnam and Indonesia.
-E-Mail: email@example.com
+Juliana coordinated for GIZ the activities with South Africa, Vietnam and Indonesia.
+E-Mail: email@example.com.

 Senior Expert for Urban Development Policy in the EU: Iñigo Bilbao

 Iñigo is an architect and urban development specialist, brings along over 20 years of hands-on project management experience.
 As head of strategic projects on the Vitoria-Gasteiz City Council, Iñigo leaded the application of Vitoria Gasteiz to become EU’s Green Capital 2012 and managed the international agenda of the city, including monitoring of European projects (URBAN, MOVESMART, etc.), as well as organising capacity building and training measures for municipal staff and international partners on climate change and sustainable mobility issues.
 Iñigo supported the city selection mechanism.
 Contact: firstname.lastname@example.org